 - 17. This section explains the step by step approach that National Grid will undertake in order to develop proposals for submission to, and approval by, the Authority to reduce the level of NTS baseline exit flat capacity at one or more NTS Exit Points to facilitate an increase to the level of NTS baseline exit flat capacity elsewhere so as to avoid the need to release NTS incremental exit flat capacity and hence to minimise the need for investment in the NTS, i.e. to minimise the release of NTS obligated incremental exit flat capacity. - 18.
 Before application of the exit capacity substitution methodology demand for NTS incremental exit flat capacity must be established.
-This will occur where Users apply for Enduring Annual NTS Exit (Flat) Capacity in excess of the NTS baseline exit flat capacity2 in accordance with UNC processes and the ExCR methodology statement. - 19.
+This will occur where Users apply for Enduring Annual NTS Exit (Flat) Capacity in excess of the NTS baseline exit flat capacity3 in accordance with UNC processes and the ExCR methodology statement. - 19.
 In applying the exit capacity substitution methodology the following rules will be applied to determine the quantity of exit capacity that will be made available for substitution, the "Substitutable Capacity".
 Under no circumstances will capacity be substituted from an NTS Exit Point in quantities greater than the Substitutable Capacity.
-Subject to the following rules, Substitutable Capacity at an NTS Exit Point shall be equal to the unsold quantity of NTS baseline exit flat capacity (as defined in the Licence). - a.
-Capacity currently allocated (see i) as Enduring Annual NTS Exit (Flat) Capacity will not be available for substitution, i.e. sold capacity will not be Substitutable Capacity. - b.
+Subject to the following rules, Substitutable Capacity at an NTS Exit Point shall be equal to the unsold quantity of NTS baseline exit flat capacity (as defined in the Licence). - Capacity currently allocated (see i) as Enduring Annual NTS Exit (Flat) Capacity4 will not be available for substitution, i.e. sold capacity will not be Substitutable Capacity. - b.
 Capacity currently reserved (see i) under the terms of an Advanced Reservation of Capacity Agreement ("ARCA") will not be Substitutable Capacity. - c.
-Capacity currently allocated (see i) as Annual NTS Exit (Flat) Capacity for any Day after the proposed date of release of the relevant NTS incremental exit flat capacity will not be Substitutable Capacity. - d.
+Capacity currently allocated (see i) as Annual NTS Exit (Flat) Capacity for any Day after the proposed date of release of the relevant NTS incremental exit flat capacity will not be Substitutable Capacity5. - d.
 Capacity that has previously been substituted to an NTS Exit Point will be Substitutable Capacity where future quantities of that capacity are unsold at that recipient NTS Exit Point. - e.
 Because substitution of capacity is indefinite, capacity that has already been substituted from an NTS Exit Point will not be available as Substitutable Capacity in respect of the donor NTS Exit Point on subsequent occasions. - f.
 Any unsold NTS incremental exit flat capacity released as a result of long term signals received in accordance with UNC and the ExCR methodology statement will not be Substitutable Capacity until that incremental capacity is re-classed, for the purposes of the Licence, as NTS baseline exit flat capacity. - g.
-For each NTS Exit Point the quantity of Substitutable Capacity will be the lowest value, determined in accordance with this paragraph, for any Day following the proposed date for the substitution to be effective, i.e. the date of release of the relevant NTS incremental exit flat capacity. - h.
-Any exit flat capacity at a notional exit point created as a result of exit capacity revision (see Chapter 3) shall be Substitutable Capacity.
+For each NTS Exit Point the quantity of Substitutable Capacity will be the lowest value, determined in accordance with this paragraph, for any Day

-2 Plus any previously released NTS incremental exit flat capacity.
+3 Plus any previously released NTS incremental exit flat capacity.